ibanFR/semantic-versioning-kata/docs/_explanation/continuous-integration.md

 This project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).

-## GitHub Actions Configuration

-See [Using secrets in GitHub Actions].

 ## Release workflow

 The `.github/workflows/release.yml` workflow is configured to automate the release process for the project when changes